Fabbbou/dotfiles/README.md

 - Remove the folder: `rm -rf ~/.dotfiles`
 - Remove the line `source ~/.dotfiles/config/main.sh` from your `~/.<shell>rc` file
 - Remove the git config : `git config --global --unset include.path`

+Next steps:
+- [ ] Add a warn when the repo needs to be updated
+- [ ] Add an update script to manage migration?